oksusoo1/fireflutter/README.md

 - Translation texts are saved in `/settings/translations` on realtime database.
   - The format of text field is like below.
     - `{ name: { en: 'Name', ko: '이름' }, ... }`
+  - The app can provide translation updating form using `TranslationService.instance.showForm`

 - The translation texts are loaded on translation service init.
   - And translataion texts are updated immedialy when the `/settings/translations` is changed.
 And this leads `Tr` widget to re-render.